kieras/parakeet/README.md

     </tr>
         <tr>
         <td>system_page_title</td>
         <td>The system page title, this is used in order to check if the user are logged on the application.
-Just in cases that tests envolving Google login.</td>
+That's the way we check if the test already passed the login phase.</td>
         <td>Text defined on the tag title on the application</td>
         <td>Empty</td>
     </tr>
 </table>

-# Methods and Functions

-- TBD
+### Configuration example

+(TODO - create/maintain example files and reference it here)

+## Users configuration

+Parakeet reads a **users.yaml** file that can be used to store users credentials that will be used in the tests..

+It need to be saved on the home directory of the operation system running the tests.

+### Users configuration example

+(TODO - create/maintain example files and reference it here)

+## Lettuce terrain

+In order to bootstrap and start using this library in your Lettuce tests, you should initialize it in the "terrain" file.

+### Lettuce terrain example

+(TODO - create/maintain example files and reference it here)

 ## Why Parakeet?